heyajohnny/node-red-configurable-ping/README.md

   * Incoming `msg.topic` data will be outputted as `msg._topic` (as the new `msg.topic` will contain the the host).

 ## Changes over node-red-contrib-advanced-ping
 Ability to set ping options (timeout and number of requests).
+The defaults are:
-The defaults are still 5 seconds for timeout and only 1 ping request.
+* 5 seconds timeout
+* 1 ping request